RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 on their lights.
 When I turned off the light switch, the sensor chip would stop sending "turn on" requests to the others, which would time out after 11 seconds and turn their lights off.
 It's not a sophisticated system, but it worked.
+At first I though about using MQTT queues, but then I decided to use a heartbest from the sensor directly.

+{{<figure src="/img/first_design.jpg" title="Initial system design">}}

-But I wasn't happy with the amount of hardware required, however.
+I wasn't happy with the amount of hardware required.
 For each outlet I wanted to control, I needed to use one ESP8266 (powered by a wall wart) and one relay (plugged into an always-on outlet.
 That meant that I needed two plugs, or one full outlet per light.
 I've always avoided building electronics that run on mains power, so I was using nice Digital Loggers relays, which seemed like overkill at $23 each.
 Adding in an ESP8266 and power supply, the BOM for the project to control 3 lights was around $80.
 Not to mention it looked bad to have the exposed ESP chips hanging off their power supplies, with tiny wires leading in to the relay inputs.

+{{<figure src="/img/00v1_assembly.jpg" title="Yuck">}}

 What I wanted was a solution that integrated a programmable ESP-8266, power supply, and relay into a nice, clean, UL-listed package that I